voqal/voqal/library/README.md

-The Voqal Library is a collection of open-source scripts used to provide Voqal with the ability to interact with various applications and services.
-The library is organized by application and service, with each containing a set of contexts and tools that can be used to interact with the application or service.
+The Voqal Library is organized by application and service, with each containing a set of contexts and tools that can be used to interact with the application or service.
 Contexts provide information about the current state of the application or service, while tools provide the ability to perform actions within the application or service.